Nomad-Media/samples-python/content_groups/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Renames a content group.](ref:renamecontentgroup)
+> For more information about the API calls used go to [Rename Content Group](https://developer.nomad-cms.com/docs/rename-content-group)

-## Share Content Group
+## Share Content Group with User

 To start sharing a content group with another user, enter start sharing into the terminal.
 Then enter the content group id for the content.
 You will then be asked for the user id of the user you want to share the content with.
 When you enter the user id, you will be prompted if you want to enter another user id.
 Enter y to keep on entering user ids and n to continue.
 Only the owner of the content group can share the content group with other users.